What We Do

 We continue to evolve the Duke Law Tech Lab to help address the most pressing challenges facing early stage legal tech companies:

-The majority of our Founders are lawyers, not serial entrepreneurs, MBAs, or technologists, who have seen a gap or need in the legal profession and are developing a solution.
+- The vast majority of our Founders are lawyers or experienced as self-represented litigants – not serial entrepreneurs or MBAs – who have seen a gap or need in the legal profession and are developing a solution.

 - The market for legal tech products, both BTB and BTC, is unique and continually evolving as more individuals, governments, and companies embrace the use of technology in the legal and civic sectors.